hashicorp/packer/website/source/docs/builders/openstack.html.md

 -   `floating_ip_pool` (string) - *Deprecated* use `floating_ip_network`
     instead.

+-   `force_delete` (boolean) - Whether to force the OpenStack instance to be forcefully deleted.
+This is useful for environments that have reclaim / soft deletion enabled.
+By default this is false.

 -   `image_members` (array of strings) - List of members to add to the image after creation.
 An image member is usually a project (also called the "tenant") with whom the image is shared.